Nop-lop/Nop-lop/README.md

-- 👋 Hi, I’m @Nop-lop
+- 👋 Hi there, I’m @Nop-lop
-- 😜 I’m interested in everything data science, engineering and rock climbing
+- 😜 I’m currently transitioning from civil engineering to data science field from a curious overlap I found while working on my thesis
-- 🌱 I’m currently learning python and tableu for visualizations
+- 🌱 I’m currently working on different projects varying from EDA, Hypothesis testing and  Data visualisation projects
-- 📫 Check out my data science projects I am currently on and drop a note if you like them...
+- 📫 Check out my data science projects portfolio that I update regularly with new projects...

 <!---
 Nop-lop/Nop-lop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.